macp3o/firefox-optimized/README.md

 #### UI Zoom
 Setting 8 minimizes freezes to the UI after zooming in or out.

-#### No H.264 Video
+#### No H.264 or Webm Video
-Setting 9 forces Firefox to not use H.264 video, since it's not yet hardware optimized on Linux and Windows.
+Settings 9 and 10 forces Firefox to not use H.264 or webm video, since their not yet hardware optimized on Linux and Windows.

 #### No Multi-process Firefox
-Settings 10 and 11 toggle FF multi-process off.
+Settings 11 and 12 toggle FF multi-process off.
 Multi-process blocks the display of all tabs and windows for several minutes (sometimes 10, 15, 20 minutes) when using the default settings and more than a few tabs or windows open.
 Disabling multi-process makes it fast again.

 ## License